Starignus/PythonPractise/Chapter_5/Remote_Rpi.md

 <img src="../img/Pi-installer-menu-051.png" alt="menu5" style="width: 300px;"/>

 Your RPi is now ready to run headless, we just have to connect with it over ssh on our laptop to control it from the terminal.
-We have created two access guide one for Linux and Mac Users and the other for Windows.
+We have created two access guide one for Linux and Mac Users and the other for Windows (please scroll further down for windows).

 ## Accessing from your computer (Linux or Mac OS X)